Please use our International Form if you live outside of the U.S.

-This course introduces students to the problems that currently confront the administration of the criminal justice system, as well as problems predicted for the future.
-So that students are prepared to lead efforts to address these challenges, this course offers powerful models for strategic, critical, and reflective thinking.
-This course also immerses students in discussion about the major components of effective justice administration: organizational thought and theory, leadership, human capital, policy development and implementation, and collaboration with other public safety and community organizations.
+Students in this course are introduced to the problems that currently confront the administration of the criminal justice system, as well as problems predicted for the future.
+To be prepared to lead efforts to address these challenges, students acquire powerful models for strategic, critical, and reflective thinking.
+Students immerse themselves in discussion about the major components of effective justice administration: organizational thought and theory, leadership, human capital, policy development and implementation, and collaboration with other public safety and community organizations.

 Students in this course are introduced to contemporary views and theories of maladaptive and criminal behavior.
 They examine a broad conceptualization of criminal behavior from an interdisciplinary perspective as well as theories and application of criminal profiling.
 Students also explore specific views of criminal behavior germane to groups, such as psychopaths, serial offenders, and sexually violent predators.
 At the end of this course, students will have an understanding of the theories and practices that are the foundations of the field of criminology.

 In this research course, students are provided with core knowledge and skills for understanding, analyzing, and designing research at the graduate level.
 Students explore the philosophy of science, the role of theory, and research processes.
 Quantitative, qualitative, and mixed-methods research designs and data collection methods are introduced.
 The alignment of research components is emphasized.
 Students also explore ethical and social change implications of designing and conducting research.
 Students demonstrate their knowledge and skills by developing an annotated bibliography.